phucvu-nyu/bst236/docs/chapter_algorithms/dynamic_programming.md

 Thus, we obtain the two-dimensional $dp$ matrix shown in the figure below, whose size is the same as the input grid $grid$.

 ![State definition and DP table](dp_solution_pipeline.assets/min_path_sum_solution_state_definition.png)

-!!! note

-    Dynamic programming and backtracking can be described as a sequence of actions, while a state consists of all action variables.
-It should include all variables that describe the progress of solving the problem, containing enough information to derive the next state.

-    Each state corresponds to a subproblem, and we define a $dp$ table to store the solutions to all subproblems.
-Each independent variable of the state is a dimension of the $dp$ table.
-Essentially, the $dp$ table is a mapping between states and solutions to subproblems.

 **Second step: Identify the optimal substructure, then derive the state transition equation**